Analysis | Marjorie Taylor Greene would be in rare company if she is kicked off her committees

 McCarthy said at the time: “That is not the party of Lincoln.
 It is definitely not American.
 All people are created equal in America, and we want to take a very strong stance about that.”

 McCarthy now confronts a similar situation in which he has to decide whether a member of Congress’s comments and conspiratorial rhetoric represent his party.
 He’s clearly getting pressure both ways.
+A report early Wednesday suggested he was leaning toward sanctioning her, but getting his party doing so would require his party to go along.

-But were Greene to be kicked off her committees — which include the House Education Committee, despite her on-camera badgering of school-shooting survivor and gun-control activist David Hogg — she would follow in relatively rare company of those not just kicked off committees, but kicked off committees for something other than alleged criminal activity.
+Were Greene to be kicked off her committees — which include the House Education Committee, despite her on-camera badgering of school-shooting survivor and gun-control activist David Hogg — she would follow in relatively rare company of those not just kicked off committees, but kicked off committees for something other than alleged criminal activity.